jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 };
 ````

-After creating your custom theme struct, apply it using setColorLookup() in the setup() function near the bottom of the .ino file as shown here.
+After creating your custom theme struct, apply it using FC_SET_THEME() in the setup() function near the bottom of the .ino file as shown here.

 ```c++
 void setup() {